 A flat surface helps distribute the weight of the bike evenly, ensuring that the motorcycle jack won’t slip.

-Adjust The Position of Your Bike
+4. Adjust The Position of Your Bike

 Make some adjustments to keep your bike standing upright.
-If the bike is leaning towards one side, use a wooden block or something similar to balance the rear end of the motorcycle.
+If the entire bike itself is leaning towards one side, use a wooden block or something similar to balance the rear end of the motorcycle.
 The side stand will be non-functional during the process.

-Position the Floor Jack Correctly
+5. Position the Floor Jack Correctly

 Once your bike is stable and upright, you can now start positioning the motorcycle jack.
 Make sure that it is placed directly under the centre of gravity of your bike and that it is pointing towards the right jacking point.